Head of tide

-Though this point may vary due to storms, spring tides, and seasonal or annual differences in water flows, there is generally an average point that is accepted as the head of tide (in Great Britain this is the Normal Tidal Limit, typically noted on Ordnance Survey maps as 'NTL').
-A river's tidal data are recorded at various locations downstream of this point.
-A river's head of tide may be considered the upper boundary of its estuary.
+Although this point may vary due to storms, spring tides, and seasonal or annual differences in water flows, there is generally an average point that is accepted as the head of tide (in Great Britain this is the Normal Tidal Limit, typically noted on Ordnance Survey maps as 'NTL').
 The head of tide is important in surveying, navigation, and fisheries management, and thus many jurisdictions establish a legal head of tide.
 As the head of tide is useful for navigation, separate maps can be made of the tidal zones up to the head of tide, such as was done in New Jersey.

 The head of tide may be many miles upstream from the river's mouth.
 For example, on the Hudson River, it is located 140 mi upstream, near Albany, New York.
 On the Saint Lawrence River, tides affect the river up to Lake St. Pierre.